RIT-MESH/Active-Directory-case-study/Physical setup/Office Interconnection/Readme.md

 - **IT in Osaka** has full administrative access across both networks
 - **Switch port mapping and DHCP relay setup** ensure scalability and centralized management

-Let me know if you’d like VLAN-aware DNS conditional forwarding or router ACLs next!